See Press Release.

 “The consortium was first created in 2017 during a higher education sustainability conference, because we each had an interest in renewable energy but really had no clear path to move forward,” DCCCD Executive Administrator of Sustainability, Georgeann Moss explained, “so we formed the consortium and began working with TEA.”
 The workshop is the first of a series of webinars and workshops planned to educate colleges and universities.
 A recording of the first workshop is available from DCCCD.
 Moving forward, the consortium will be a committee under the Texas Regional Alliance for Campus Sustainability (TRACS), which has a mission to advance sustainability in Texas higher education.

-TEA is the sole-selected provider of the Texas Power Pool, offered through services under the the Texas SmartBuy Contract 961-M2 awarded by the Texas Comptroller of Public Accounts Statewide Procurement Division.
+TEA is the sole-selected provider of electricity sourcing services under the the Texas SmartBuy Contract 961-M2 awarded by the Texas Comptroller of Public Accounts Statewide Procurement Division.
 Current TEA staff and advisors have extensive backgrounds in renewable energy procurement, including the creation of the Rocky Mountain Institute’s Business Renewables Center.

 TEA is available to help your institution navigate renewable energy procurement.